soleil-ica/Lima-camera-spectralinstrument/doc/index.rst

 How to use
 ````````````

-Here is the list of accessible fonctions to configure and use the Aviex detector:
+Here is the list of accessible fonctions to configure and use the SpectralInstrument detector:

 .. code-block:: cpp